calacademy-research/bioawk.CAS/README.md

 **bioawk_cas** is a fork of Connor Skennerton's fork https://github.com/ctSkennerton/bioawk of Heng Li's https://github.com/lh3/bioawk.
-Connor adds a ``translate`` function to the core bioawk extensions to be able to translate nucelotide into protein sequences.
+Connor adds a ``translate`` and ``gffattr`` function to the core bioawk extensions to be able to translate nucelotide into protein sequences.

 This version, bioawk_cas, adds several additional functions including linking in edlib to perform approximate searches.
 The original documention is below these notes.